-Recently, a friend emailed about a struggle she was having with styling her living room.
-I wrote a post about how to style her coffee table here, but she also had arched windows flanked on one side by a bulkhead that presented a challenge.
-If you have an arched window and want ideas, you might want to read my ideas for her window treatment here.
+Recently, a friend emailed about a struggle she was having with styling the built-ins in her living room.
+I wrote a post about how to style her round coffee table, but she also had arched windows flanked on one side by a bulkhead that presented a challenge (which we solved!)

 The challenge she faced was that the whole assembly looked off-balance.
 More than likely, the built-in was designed this way to work around the feature window.
 A lovely architectural feature such as this window is a great example of why we always say when asked “at what point should I get a designer in”, we answer “as soon as possible” – like at the beginning!
 When builders and architects design homes, they consider design and balance from the street view, often without consideration for how the space will work from the interior.
 Many impediments to good space planning could be avoided if a designer was consulted on the original drawings before breaking ground.
 But I digress.

 So here’s the area that presents the problem.

 The challenge here is one of symmetry and balance.
 Firstly, to correct the balance, I suggest the upper four shelves on the right be used for decorative display.
 Baskets can be used lower down to house essentials and less attractive pieces but the goal is to re-distribute the visual balance.
 By removing dark-coloured less pretty items we can add some interest and make a more pleasing display.
 See my sketches below to see how this could look.

 As for the left, the problem is that it is lacking height.
 Either stack a pair of simple framed art pieces (one tall one would work too), and fill in with low decorative pieces at the bottom, or one tall arrangement of greens or flowers.
 A simple statement piece will work best and let the decorative octagonal window get the attention is deserves.